epfl-ada/ada-2023-project-adacalypse/README.md

 ### Proposed timeline
 We modularised and ordered the different tasks in time to enable a flexible and efficient organization.
 The modules are the following:
 1. Further Analysis of Data
-    - Sentiment analysis of summaries of movies related to technologyof reviews of movies related to technology
+    - Sentiment analysis of movie summaries related to technology of reviews of movies related to technology
     - Extract phrases using Autophrase in order to make word clouds related to technology
     - Historical event parallelization
         - Choice of relevant keywords (see results of b)